Is Your Vacation Home a Vacation Home?

 The key to maximizing deductions is keeping annual personal use of your vacation home to fewer than 15 days or 10% of the total rental days, whichever is greater.
 In that case the vacation home can be treated as a rental, meaning you get the same generous deductions.
 To avoid going over the 10% limit, essentially you shouldn’t use your vacation home more than one day for every 10 days you rent it.

-Another big blow: The IRS requires you to divide expenses between personal use and rental use.
 Let’s say you have a vacation home you personally use for 25 days and rent for 75 days.
-That’s 100 total days of use.
-You can only write off 75% of the expenses as rental expenses—75 rental days divided by 100 total days of use works out to 75%.
+That’s 100 total days of use, and it exceeds the greater of 14 days or 10% of the rental days.
+Therefore, your deductions are going to be limited in total and will also have to be allocated to personal and rental use by the ratio of time you rented the house compared with the total use.
+So you can only write off 75% of the expenses as rental expenses — 75 rental days divided by 100 total days of use works out to 75%.
 Some of the personal expenses, such as mortgage interest and real estate taxes, may be deductible on Schedule A.

 A popular strategy used by owners of vacation homes to avoid paying capital gains on a sale was to convert a vacation home into a primary residence.
 This was accomplished by living in the home for two years out of the previous five before selling.
 Doing so qualified the sale for an exclusion from taxes for a profit of up to $250,000 for single filers and $500,000 for joint filers.

-While the exclusion remains available, the IRS closed a loophole for vacation homes.
+While the exclusion remains available, Congress closed a loophole for vacation homes.
 For 2009 and later years, you pay regular cap gains taxes on the portion of the gain that’s equivalent to the time you used the home as a vacation home after 2008.

 Let’s say you bought a vacation home on Jan.
 1, 2003, and it becomes your primary residence on Jan.
 1, 2011.
 Two years later, you qualify for the cap gains exclusion and decide to sell on Jan.
 1, 2013.
 You’re liable for capital gains taxes on 20% of the gain.
 Why?